45Piyush/45Piyush/README.md

 ## 🌱 Beyond Work
 When I’m not coding, you can find me:
-- 🏏 Playing and watching cricket.
+- 🏏 Playing as well as watching Cricket.
 - 📰 Staying updated on sports news.
-- 🎮 Gaming and diving into anime.
+- 🎮 Gaming, playing Chess and diving into Anime.
 - � Prioritizing well-being through exercise and music.

 ---